Ambidextrous Organization: Examples, Definition, Levels & Benefits

 An ambidextrous organization can deal with risk and failure in the following ways:

-• Encouraging experimentation: An ambidextrous organization encourages experimentation and encourages employees to think creatively and take risks.
-By creating a culture of innovation, the organization can foster new ideas and approaches that can help it overcome challenges and succeed in the face of risk and uncertainty.
+- Encouraging experimentation: An ambidextrous organization encourages experimentation and encourages employees to think creatively and take risks.
+By creating an innovation culture, the organization can foster new ideas and approaches that can help it overcome challenges and succeed in the face of risk and uncertainty.

 Related Posts